freenas/freenas-docs/userguide/storage.rst

     when choosing a replacement disk.
 Clicking
     :guilabel:`REPLACE DISK` begins the process to reformat the replacement, apply the current pool encryption algorithm, and resilver the pool.
 The current pool encryption key and passphrase remains valid, but any pool recovery key file is invalidated by the replacement process.
-To maximize pool security, it is recommended to :ref:`rekey the pool <reset encryption>`.
+To maximize pool security, it is recommended to :ref:`reset pool encryption <reset encryption>`.

 #.
 After the drive replacement process is complete, re-add the
    replaced disk in the :ref:`S.M.A.R.T.
 Tests` screen.